Manual Machining

 • Describe common toolholders used on the mill.

-• Describe the features and functions of the milling machine worktable.
+• Describe the milling machine worktable.

-• Describe workholding devices used on the mill.
+• Describe workholding devices for the mill.

 • Describe spindle rotation.